 Challenge #1.
 Recruiters spend a lot of their time on manual, repetitive tasks.

-Tasks such as resume parsing, screening candidates, and manually posting jobs on multiple job boards results in slower hiring processes and missed top talent opportunities.
+Tasks such as resume parsing, screening candidates, and manually posting jobs on multiple job boards result in slower hiring processes and missed top talent opportunities.

 Challenge #2.
 Recruiters often struggle to streamline their hiring process.